jurader/2PL-MDNRM/README.md

 # 2PL-MDNRM

-This repository includes source code of our paper.
+This repository includes source code of our paper:
-___Optimizing Statistical Evaluation of Multiclass Classification in Diagnostic Radiology: A Study of the Two-Parameter Multidimensional Nominal Response Model___
+___Optimizing Statistical Evaluation of Multiclass Classification in Diagnostic Radiology: A Study of the Two-Parameter Multidimensional Nominal Response Model___.

 In the source code, several types of MDNRM including 2PL-MDNRM are implemented with numpyro.